Cyanexplorer/posd2020/README.md

 ## **Requirement**

-1. Add the following virtual function in `Shape`, add the implementations in `shape.cpp` if needed.
+1. Add the following function in `Shape`, add the implementations in `shape.cpp` if needed.
  ```
 class Shape {
 public: